 5.1 The Delegate Council is responsible for the day-to-day co-ordination of the organisation's work between conferences.

-5.2 The Delegate Council is made up of the internal secretary (as chair), the national secretary (as minute taker), one 6-month branch delegate and one rotating branch delegate for branches with more than 10 members."
+5.2 The Delegate Council is made up of the internal secretary (as chair), one 6-month branch delegate and one rotating branch delegate for branches with more than 10 members."

 5.3 Delegate Council meetings